Naming Your Financial Planning or Wealth Management Firm

 Step 4.
 Make a Decision

 • Which name is going to help you be more successful, attract your ideal clients, and grow your firm?

 Step 5.
-Make it Official – Trademark search
+Make it Official – REGISTRATION

-• Make sure no other firm has your name – do a Trademark search on the federal government web site:
+Do a Trademark search on the federal government web site:

 Learn what it means to trademark and then register your name.
 Just because you don’t see your chosen name in the database, it does not mean it’s not taken.
 You MUST register your name.